-Consistent with funded Service Priorities established by the Sacramento TGA HIV Health Services Planning Council the following Emergency Financial Assistance will apply to all Ryan White (RW) contracted vendors that provide Other Critical Needs services.
+Consistent with the United States Health Resources Services Administration's (HRSA), Policy Clarification Notice 16-02 and with funded Service Priorities established by the Sacramento TGA HIV Health Services Planning Council, the following Emergency Financial Assistance will apply to all HIV Care Services Program subrecipients that provide Other Critical Needs services.

 Emergency Financial Assistance provides limited one-time or short-term payments to assist a client with an emergent need for paying for essential utilities, housing, food (including groceries and food vouchers), transportation, and medication.
 Emergency financial assistance can occur as a direct payment to an agency or through a voucher program.
+Direct cash payments to clients are not permitted.